 Monetization in 2026 is about alignment, not pricing tricks.

-The best SaaS pricing models are tied to:
+The best SaaS pricing models are tied to usage, value delivered, and scale of the business.

 Common models that work: